mykingdomforapawn/api-for-dummies/README.md

 * **Data Storage**: In-memory list (data is reset every time the server restarts)
 * **Automation**: Includes GitHub Actions workflows to:
     * Automatically generate and commit the `openapi.json` spec.
+    * Run automated tests with `pytest` on every push.
     * Automatically build and push a Docker image to the GitHub Container Registry (GHCR) on changes to the API.
 * **Endpoints (Full CRUD)**:
     * `POST /documents/` - Create a new document.